-3.2 The cross-section dimension
+3.2.
+The cross-section dimension

-As stated in section 2 above and forcefully argued in Samuelson (1994) and Bergin et al. (2006) the Penn effect is fundamentally a cross-section phenomenon: aggregate price levels expressed in a common currency at going nominal exchange rates are generally higher in richer than in poorer economies.
+As stated in section 2 above and forcefully argued by Samuelson (1994) and Bergin et al. (2006), the Penn effect is fundamentally a cross-section phenomenon: aggregate price levels expressed in a common currency at going nominal exchange rates are generally higher in richer than in poorer economies.

-In line with this, two strands of empirical literature suggest that a closer look at the cross-section dimension of this relationship might indeed be revealing.
+In line with this, two strands of empirical literature suggest that a closer look at the crosssection dimension of this relationship might indeed be revealing.
 First, Maeso-Fernandez et al. (2005) report that price-productivity elasticity estimates from cross-section regressions vary greatly with sample composition. "(T)he inclusion of poor countries - particularly, African countries - tends to generate lower elasticities" (p.
 139).
-Evidence in Frensch (2006) also suggests different strengths of the p-y relation-
+Evidence in Frensch (2006) also suggests different strengths of the p-y relationship in sub-samples of countries, with an especially pronounced relationship for OECD countries.